phbasler/BSMPT/README.md

 The `-t doc` will use doxygen to create the online help in build/html which can be opened locally.
-The ${profile} parameter depends on your operating system.
+The `${profile}` parameter depends on your operating system.
 After running the `Setup` script you can call `cmake --list-presets` to show the found presets.

+The script `Setup.py` can take several optional arguments, run `python3 Setup.py -h` or `python3 Setup.py --help` to display them.
+The optional arguments are the following:
+- `--mode` or `-m` with options `{all,release,debug}` to specify the level of optimization in the compilation
+- `--options` or `-o` with the following options and their default values:
+	- `enable_tests=True`: whether unit tests are build
+	- `UseLibCMAES=True`: whether libcmaes is installed and enabled for minimization
+	- `UseNLopt=True`: whether NLopt is installed and enabled for minimization
+	- `MakeAdditionalTesting=False`: whether additional test-executables are build
+	- `BSMPTCompileBaryo=False`: whether the electroweak baryogenesis calculation for the C2HDM is compiled
+ 	- `EnableCoverage=False`: whether code coverage is enabled
+	- `BSMPTUseVectorization=True`: whether vectorization is enabled, this e.g. sets the `march=native` compiler flag (if available)
+- `--build-missing` or `-b`: fetch and install missing packages during build

 ### Unit tests